-When there is objective evidence of an impairment loss, the Group and the Company take into consideration the estimation of future cash flows.
+When there is objective evidence of an impairment loss, the Group takes into consideration the estimation of future cash flows.
 The amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
 When the actual future cash flows are less than expected, a material impairment loss may arise.
-As at December 31, 2014, the Group's and the Company's carrying amount of trade and other receivables, bills receivable and trade receivables/amounts due from associates is US\$862,077,000 (net of allowance for doubtful debts of US\$22,522,000) (2013: US\$828,205,000 (net of allowance for doubtful debts of nil) (2013: US\$20,685,000 (net of allowance for doubtful debts of nil)).
+As at December 31, 2015, the Group's carrying amount of trade and other receivables, bills receivable and trade receivables from an associate is US\$886,034,000 (net of allowance for doubtful debts of US\$23,705,000) (2014: US\$862,077,000 (net of allowance for doubtful debts of US\$22,522,000)).